ereverter/anki-tts/README.md

 ## Usage

-The script can be run from the command line with different subcommands:
+The script can be run from the command line with different subcommands.

+To get help on the different subcommands:
 ```bash
 python main.py -h
 ```